colugomusic/colugomusic.github.io/_posts/2020-07-15-accessing-autoloads-in-gdnative.markdown

 };
 ```

-I don’t think there’s any way around this kind of piss when dealing with GDScript/C++ interoperability.
+I don’t think there’s any way around this kind of piss when dealing with GDScript/C++ interop.
 Personally I encapsulate it all into a namespace called “mess”:

 #### **`mess.cpp`**
 ```c++